“Daddy’s Like the Undertaker”: Matt Barnes Shares How He Explained to His Sons About Getting Booed on the Road

 Very few NBA role players were better than Matt Barnes.
-Fans from opposing teams weren’t always his biggest fan, though, and that sometimes brought him a barrage of boos.
+Fans from opposing teams weren’t always his biggest fans, though, and that sometimes brought him a barrage of boos.
 His kids were in attendance at one particular game and saw the treatment their father received.
 To lighten the circumstances, Barnes made a WWE comparison.

 In the early 2010s, Barnes made a few enemies on the court.
 The 6-foot-7 forward refused to back down from competition.
-He found himself under the lens the mainstream microscope after an encounter with Los Angeles Lakers legend Kobe Bryant.
+He found himself under the lens of the mainstream microscope after an encounter with Los Angeles Lakers legend Kobe Bryant.

 In a game between the Orlando Magic and the Lakers on March 7, 2010, Barnes’ popularity reached new heights.
 He and Bryant were guarding each other throughout the game.
 The physicality increased with each possession, leading to one infamous instance.